The best second-hand bookshops in Kent

 There's just something so charming, romantic even, about buying old books, the worn spines, the dusty smell, all the strangers dispersed through time that perused the same pages you read now.
-Romance aside, buying second-hand books is also an easy way to be more sustainable without having to change your habits drastically.

 So whether you're trying to be more sustainable or love the romance of a pre-owned book, we have found the best second-hand bookshops in Kent.

-Baggins Book Bazaar
+1. Baggins Book Bazaar

 19 High St, Rochester ME1 1PY

-Described as the largest second-hand bookshop in England, Baggins is close to the castle and city centre.
-Having worked in the (new) book trade, Godfrey George opened the shop in 1986, launching Baggins with the original intention of putting Rochester on the map as a ‘book town’ which, he admits, hasn’t quite materialised, apart from his own part of it.
-He chose the name Baggins, the surname of J.R.R Tolkein's adventurous Hobbits Bilbo and Frodo from the famous Middle Earth novels because it sounded friendly.
+Having worked in the (new) book trade, Godfrey George opened the shop in 1986, launching Baggins with the original intention of putting Rochester on the map as a 'book town', which, he admits, hasn't quite materialised, apart from his own part of it.

-Godfrey says: “We cater for the real bibliophile.
+Godfrey says: "We cater for the real bibliophile.
 My personal interest is in illustrated books and the subjects of modern art and local topography, plus I have a tremendous comprehensive collection of books illustrated by local artist Donald Maxwell.
-“I may not be rich in financial terms, but I’m rich in useful knowledge and trivia, gleaned from the thousands of tomes which pass through my hands each week."
+"I may not be rich in financial terms, but I'm rich in useful knowledge, and trivia gleaned from the thousands of tomes which pass through my hands each week."

 Discover things to do in Rochester

-The Chaucer Bookshop
+2. The Chaucer Bookshop

 6 Beer Cart Ln, Canterbury CT1 2NY

 Named after Geoffrey Chaucer, the author of The Canterbury Tales, which is arguably one of the most important works of English Literature ever published.
-The Chaucer Bookshop first opened its doors in 1956 and is housed in a gorgeous 18th-century building which is less than 10 minutes walking distance from the Cathedral.

-Past Sentence
+3. Past Sentence

 West House, 119 West St, Faversham ME13 7JB

-This independent family run bookshop buys and sells second-hand books in the heart of Faversham.
-They have a wide selection to choose from and pride themselves on exceptional customer service, something all their online reviews backs up.
+They have a wide selection to choose from and pride themselves on exceptional customer service, something all their online reviews back up.

 Enjoy a ramble along Faversham Creek

-Michael's Bookshop
+4. Michael's Bookshop

 72 King St, Ramsgate CT11 8NY

-Home to over 25,000 books and 200 books and maps about the local area, Michael's Bookshop is a treasure trove.
 The building the bookshop inhabits has been many things over the years; in 1821, it was The Prince Coburg pub, and more recently, in the '60s and '70s, it was the Design and Colour paint and wallpaper shop.

 The historical importance of Ramsgate

-The Old Bank Bookshop
+5. The Old Bank Bookshop

 17-18 The Parade, Margate CT9 1EY

 The Old Bank Bookshop is run by the charity Pilgrims Hospices, which raises money to help those facing terminal illnesses to get the best care and support possible.
-The bookshop gets its name from the fact that the building was indeed once upon a time a bank.

-Hall's Bookshop
+7. Hall's Bookshop

 20-22 Chapel Place, Tunbridge Wells TN1 1YQ

-Hall's Bookshop has been buying and selling second-hand books in Royal Tunbridge Wells since 1898.
 In 2014, Adrian Harrington became the new proprietor and inserted his successful eponymous rare books company onto the first floor, creating a sort of mecca for the serious bookworm and preserving the history of the Hall's Bookshop brand.